LouisDelbosc/Livres/PartOne.md

 *Associative seach* task involves both **trial-and-error** learning in the form of *search* for the best actions and *association* of these actions with the situations in which they are best.

 ```
-They are like the full reinforcement learning problem in that they involve learning a policy, but like our version of the n-armed bandit problem in that each action affect the next situation as well as the reward, then we have the full reinforcement learning problem.:w
+They are like the full reinforcement learning problem in that they involve learning a policy,
+but like our version of the n-armed bandit problem in that each action affect the next
+situation as well as the reward, then we have the full reinforcement learning problem.
 ```